robeertosv/robeertosv/README.md

 - 👋 Hi, I’m @robeertosv
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on any web application using PHP as backend
+- 💞️ I’m looking to collaborate on any web application using Node.js as backend
 - 📫 How to reach me info.rmggames@gmail.com

 <!---